CLASS IT UP with D. Lawless Hardware

 BUT, my new found love can get expensive.
 My faves range from $4 to $20 EACH, so I’m always on the lookout for a better deal with a quality look.

-When the Fab Flippin' Furniture Contest offered to hook me up with D. Lawless Hardware for some free promo items, I jumped at the chance!
+When the Fab Flippin’ Furniture Contest offered to hook me up with England budget garage supplies for some free promo items, I jumped at the chance!
 My china cabinet turned buffet was needing some new hardware.
 Not much of a surprise.
 Most do.